Harvard Mark I: Contribution to the Manhattan Project

-John von Neumann had a team at Los Alamos that used "modified IBM punched-card machines" to determine the effects of implosion.
-In March 1944, he proposed to run certain problems regarding implosion on the Mark I, and in 1944 he arrived with two mathematicians to write a simulation program to study the implosion of the first atomic bomb.
+John von Neumann had a team at Los Alamos that used "modified IBM punched-card machines" to determine the effects of the implosion.
+In March 1944, he proposed to run certain problems regarding implosion on the Mark I, and he arrived at Harvard together with two mathematicians to write a simulation program to study the implosion of the first atomic bomb.

 The Los Alamos group completed its work in a much shorter time than the Cambridge group.
 However, the punched-card machine operation computed values to six decimal places, whereas the Mark I computed values to eighteen decimal places.
 Additionally, Mark I integrated the partial differential equation at a much smaller interval size [or smaller mesh] and so...achieved far greater precision.

 "Von Neumann joined the Manhattan Project in 1943, working on the immense number of calculations needed to build the atomic bomb.
 He showed that the implosion design, which would later be used in the Trinity and Fat Man bombs, was likely faster and more efficient than the gun design."

 Aiken and IBM

-Aiken published a press release announcing the Mark I listing himself as the sole “inventor”.
+Aiken published a press release announcing the Mark I listing himself as the sole inventor.
 James W. Bryce was the only IBM person mentioned, even though several IBM engineers including Clair Lake and Frank Hamilton had helped to build various elements.
 IBM chairman Thomas J. Watson was enraged, and only reluctantly attended the dedication ceremony on August 7, 1944.
-Aiken, in turn, decided to build further machines without IBM’s help, and the ASCC came to be generally known as the "Harvard Mark I".
-IBM went on to build its Selective Sequence Electronic Calculator (SSEC) to both test new technology and provide more publicity for the company's own efforts.
+Aiken, in turn, decided to build further machines without IBM's help, and the ASCC came to be generally known as the "Harvard Mark I".
+IBM went on to build its Selective Sequence Electronic Calculator (SSEC) to both test new technology and provide more publicity for the company's efforts.